cirruslabs/cirrus-cli/INSTALL.md

 ## Golang

-If you have [Go](https://golang.org/) installed, you can run:
+If you have [Go](https://golang.org/) 1.15 or later installed, you can run:

 ```
-go get github.com/cirruslabs/cirrus-cli/...
+(cd && GO111MODULE=on go get github.com/cirruslabs/cirrus-cli/...)
 ```

 This will build and place the `cirrus` binary in `$GOPATH/bin`.